 If you don’t have mineral sprits on hand, check your local hardware store or home center.
-You can even buy online.
+You can even buy it online.
 Widely available, this stuff also boasts the virtue of being inexpensive.
 When you’re ready, douse a clean and absorbent cloth in the mineral spirits, then wipe down the wood whose finish needs a refresh.
 As a solvent, mineral spirits work to cut through stubborn grime and buildup from polish, wax, and oils.

 Adding more mineral spirits to the cloth as necessary, continue rubbing the wood until the cloth no longer picks up any residue.
 To access detailed or hard-to-reach areas, such as the carved portion of a fireplace mantel, use an old toothbrush or a pad of fine steel wool.
-For something even gentler than mineral spirits alone, some restorers cutting the solvent with a mild soap (e.g., Murphy Oil Soap).
+For something even gentler than mineral spirits alone, some restorers cutting the solvent with a mild soap (e.g., Murphy Oil Soap, available on Amazon).
 Apply the solution by means of a sponge or a paintbrush, before wiping it away with a clean cloth.

 Though relatively potent, mineral spirits do not cause any damage to clear wood finishes and are therefore at least worth experimenting with.
 You may be pleasantly surprised by the results.
 Be careful, however, not to use a stronger solvent, as doing so might remove the finish altogether.